On the asymptotic evolution of finite energy Airy wavefunctions

+The amplitudes and phases of the exact solution \eqref{eq:beam}, the asymptotic leading contribution above the caustic $u_1$ \eqref{asin} and the Gaussian-like mode \eqref{gauss} are compared in Figure \ref{comparacion} for three different propagation distances: $\zeta_0=10$, $20$ and $40$.
+In all cases, the Gaussian-like approximation is plotted only for $|\delta|<1$ and, for $\zeta_0=10$, the asymptotic solution $u_1$ is displayed only above the beam caustic.
+The figure shows that $u_1$ is an accurate representation of the beam at large $\zeta$ except when we are very close to the caustic and that the Gaussian-like approximation is very good for $|\delta|<1$.

+{ If $\delta>\zeta/4$ the stationary points are complex and the integral \eqref{eq:integral} must be evaluated using the steepest descent method \cite{felsen}.
+Nevertheless, we note that the $u_2$ term correctly describes the beam asymptotics in this region as shown in Figure \ref{comparacion2} where the amplitudes (a) and phases (b) of the exact solution and $u_2$ \eqref{asin} are compared below the caustic.
+The sign of the imaginary part of $h$ in $\exp(-j\zeta h(c_l))$ in \eqref{asin} at large $\zeta$ makes $u_1$ to diverge and $u_2$ to decrease exponentially in this region.} The asymptotic behavior of the beam is then given by $u(\xi,\zeta)\sim u_1 (\xi,\zeta)$ if $\delta<\zeta/4$ and $u_2 (\xi,\zeta)$ if $\delta>\zeta/4$.
+The asymptotic expansion is conventionally smoothed out close to the turning point with an Airy function \cite{felsen} that in our case is trivially the initial Airy beam.

-The input beam width $\Delta \xi \simeq a^{-1}$ decreases as $a$ increases.
+Our study shows that the input beam width $\Delta \xi \simeq a^{-1}$ decreases as $a$ increases.
 The spectral width of the input conditions is $\Delta k_{\xi} \simeq 1/\sqrt{2a}$ according to \eqref{espectro} and diminishes as the transverse localization of the beam increases.
 Consistently, at a given $\zeta$ the beam width of the Gaussian term that dominates the transverse localization properties of the beam is $\zeta/\sqrt{2a}$, showing the unexpected decrease of the diffraction induced beam broadening rate as the initial localization increases.
-This is illustrated in Figure \ref{raro} which displays the exact beam evolution (a) and that of the corresponding approximate Gaussian asymptotics (b) for $a=0.3$.
-This value of $a$ imposes a larger degree of localization of the input conditions, whereas a direct comparison with Fig. \ref{imagenes} (showing the values for $a=0.1$) reveals a slower far field beam broadening for the larger initial transverse confinement case.
+This is illustrated in Figure \ref{imagenesy1}.
+Whereas $a=0.1$ imposes a lower degree of localization than $a=0.3$ in the input conditions, the far field beam broadening is slower in the $a=0.3$ case, with a stronger initial transverse confinement.

 The product $\Delta\xi\Delta k_{\xi}\simeq 1/\sqrt{2}a^{-3/2}$ decreases with $a$ until a minimum value is reached, always within the limits of the uncertainty principle.
 The minimum value of the product of the rms spatial and spectral widths is $\sigma_\xi\sigma_{k}\simeq0.83$ at $a\simeq 0.757$.
+Therefore, the simultaneous localization increase in $\xi$ and $k$ spaces is limited to a given range of $a$.
+For larger values of $a$, for which the oscillatory Airy tail is washed out, the rms spatial width starts to grow slightly faster than the inverse spectral rms width.
+The existence of this limit permits to reconcile the space-momentum localization properties of finite-energy Airy wavefunctions with the uncertainty principle.
+The dependence with $a$ of $\sigma_\xi$,$\sigma_{k_\xi}$ and their product is shown in Fig. \ref{maximo}(a).